 Presented: Fall section meeting, annual

 The award is given to a scientist or engineer who has contributed to the field of corrosion science and technology.
-The nominee must have been an ECS Corrosion Division member for at least five consecutive years; published in an ECS journal; and satisfy one of the following:
+The nominee must have been an ECS Corrosion Division member for at least five consecutive years prior to nomination; published in an ECS journal; and satisfy one of the following:

 - Hold a rank equivalent to Associate Professor/Associate Scientist/Associate Engineer or higher;